miketehranian/miketehranian.github.io/index.md

 Computing Dense Flow using the [Lucas-Kanade Method](https://en.wikipedia.org/wiki/Lucas%E2%80%93Kanade_method) of [Optical Flow](https://en.wikipedia.org/wiki/Optical_flow).

 ### Object Tracking and Pedestrian Detection
-Implemented [Kalman Filters](https://en.wikipedia.org/wiki/Kalman_filter) and [Particle Filters](https://en.wikipedia.org/wiki/Particle_filter) (using only Numpy) to track objects even with occlusions and change in appearance.
+Implemented [Kalman Filters](https://en.wikipedia.org/wiki/Kalman_filter) and [Particle Filters](https://en.wikipedia.org/wiki/Particle_filter) (using only NumPy) to track objects even with occlusions and change in appearance.

 ### Image Classification(Faces) - Viola Jones
 Used PCA to find the [Eigenface](https://en.wikipedia.org/wiki/Eigenface) over a data set of faces.
 Then derived and found the optimal [Haar-like Features](https://en.wikipedia.org/wiki/Haar-like_feature) that when trained with a Ada-Boosting Machine Learning algorithm would give the best prediction accuracy.
 This is the famous [Viola-Jones algorithm](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework) which is very effective for quick face detection in an image.